-If you are searching for winter tires in Goderich, Walkerton, Exeter or Grand Bend, you have come to a right place.
-Goderich Toyota is your one-stop shop for all your tire needs.
-We carry a variety of winter tires from most major brands like Michelin, BF Goodrich ad Pirelli.
-Simply use our tool below to compare between different tire sets and select the right tires for your vehicles.
-After you’re done, request a service appointment to get your tire installed.
+If you’re searching for winter tires in Goderich, Walkerton, Exeter or Grand Bend, you have come to the right place.
+Goderich Toyota is your one-stop-shop for all your tire needs.
+We carry a variety of winter tires from most major brands like Michelin, BF Goodrich and Pirelli.
+Use our free tool below to compare different tire sets and select the right tires for your vehicles.
+After you're done, you can request a service appointment to get your tire installed!

 Why Buy Winter Tires?

-Driving in in the winter here in Huron county can be dangerous.
-Snowy, icy and otherwise compromising driving conditions can lead to any number of difficult driving situations.
-It’s important that your vehicle is well equipped and ready.
+Driving in the winter here in Huron county can be dangerous.
+Snowy, icy and otherwise compromising driving conditions can lead to any number of difficult on-the-road situations.
+That’s why it’s important that your vehicle be well equipped and ready.
 While winter tires aren’t mandatory in Ontario like they are in other provinces, they are a good idea for anyone who plans on driving in cold weather conditions.

 How can I find out the right tire size for my car?

-- P = indicates the tire you need is for a passenger car.
-You can also find tire ratings with LT (for light truck), T (temporary, for spare tires) or ST (special trailer)
+- P = This indicates that the tire you need is for a passenger car.
+You can also find tire ratings with LT (light truck), T (temporary, for spare tires) or ST (special trailer)

-- 195 = the width of the tires you need, measured in milometers from the inner sidewall to the outer sidewall
+- 195 = the width of the tires you need, measured in millimetres from the inner sidewall to the outer sidewall

-- 65 = the number indicates the aspect ratio, or profile height, of the tire, which is determined by dividing the height of the tire from the rim by the width.
-In this case, 65R means that the tire’s height is 65% of the width
+- 65 = the number indicates the aspect ratio, or profile height, of the tire.
+This is determined by dividing the height of the tire from the rim by the width.
+In this case, 65R means that the tire’s height is 65 percent of the width

 - 15 = the last number represents the diameter measured in inches for the rim that the tire can be mounted on